OSHA's Multi-Employer Worksite Policy: Overseeing Contractors and Employees

 OSHA needs to demonstrate that you as an employer fall into one of the four categories defined above.
 If you do not fit into any of the categories, OSHA cannot issue a citation.
 In contrast, if you do fit into one of the categories, OSHA will then proceed to determine if the employer's actions were sufficient to meet the required obligations of the associated category.
 If the obligations were met, then no citation will follow.
 If they were not met, a citation will be issued.

-I will end by recommending the creation and implementation of a contractor safety program.
-A lot of the liability can be avoided upfront.
+A lot of the liability can be avoided upfront with a contractor safety program.
 This requires background checks and investigative work.
 It is always a great idea to have plans and policies in place that contractors are required to adhere to whenever they come on site.

-- Prior to entering into a contractual obligation, you should review the language to identify which employer would be responsible as the controlling employer.
+- Prior to entering into a contractual obligation, you should review the language of your contractor safety program to identify which employer would be responsible as the controlling employer.
 Contractual language can protect you and limit your responsibility and your ability to correct hazards at a multi-employer worksite.

 - It is important to make sure you obtain and review your contractor and subcontractor OSHA report cards as well as other safety-related documentation including training records, safety policies, and personal protective equipment.
 This will give you a better understanding of the company you are considering working with.
 A well-prepared and compliant company will have this documentation available.